 • A strong, sewage-like odor around your property

-• Wastewater backup in your home’s drains
+• Wastewater backup in your home’s drain lines

 • Water accumulation around your septic system or in the basement